eukaprotech/networking/README.md

         //NOTE: length depends on the server returning a content-length header.
         //If the server returns chunked transfer-encoding header, content-length header is not available, the length is unknown
         //When the length is not known, the value of length will be -1.
-        //If length is -1, avoid displaying a determinate loader.
+        //If length is -1, avoid displaying a determinate progress bar.
     }

     @Override